 3. Add or upload keys to test it 🔗

 And now, you can add or upload keys.
-They will be automatically processed by the workflow we just created.
+They will be automatically processed by the automation we just created.
 Simple.

 ✅ Conclusion 🔗

-Hiding keys is a straightforward concept but a powerful feature, and together with automated workflows, it can change how you approach localization.
+Hiding keys is a straightforward concept but a powerful feature, and together with automations, it can fundamentally transform how you approach localization.
+Think of it as your quality gatekeeper.
+It automatically catches problematic content before it hits translators, enforcing brand standards across all markets, and scaling your oversight without creating bottlenecks.